The RECLAIM Project

 Compoform is proud to share its partnership with OPZUID, the European Program for Transition-Driven Innovation, in co-financing the RECLAIM Project.

 This project focuses on the development of innovative recycling techniques for thermoplastic composites (TPC), with a focus on fiberglass-reinforced thermoplastic composites.
 These materials are widely used in sectors such as the automotive industry because of their strong and lightweight properties.
 Unfortunately, the recycling process for glass TPC is complicated because of the long glass fibers that can cause damage to processing equipment.
+The goal is to develop a breakthrough recycling technology within three years.
+This system will be able to process different types of TPC waste, mainly glass-PP, while maintaining the length of the glass fibers.
+This preservation of fiber length is crucial because it results in improved mechanical properties of the recycled material, such as stiffness and impact resistance.
+Expected results include a TRL7-level validated pilot line.
+Several new manufacturing technologies will be applied to prototype finished products.

 The PV-integrated roof with ease project